mikeplatzer/CleanWP-Up/README.md

 # CleanWP-Up
-WordPress Plugin to do the following actions once activated:
+WordPress Plugin to do the following actions once activated on fresh WP installations:

 1. Delete Sample Post
 2. Delete Sample Page